Lens defects, part V: Control ring malfunction

 Aperture ring

 Depending on the era and type of a lens, the aperture ring can take on many forms – it can have clicks or be clickless, it can have evenly spaced f-stops, or not (for an example of the later, see above).
-Most importantly, depending on the type of lens, the aperture ring may be designed to work in one of three ways: direct coupling, preset or manual/auto.
+Most importantly, depending on the type of lens, the aperture ring may be designed to work in one of four ways: direct coupling, preset, semi-automatic or automatic.

 The first new approach were preset lenses, that typically have a two-part or double aperture ring.
 One part of the ring would be used to pre-set the intended aperture (to e.g. f/11), which would then limit the range of movement of the ring that operates the aperture to between fully open and the pre-set value.
 The photographer could then frame and focus in fully open, only to – without having to look – twist the aperture ring to the pre-set value before taking the shot.
 Preset lenses thus have one ring that is used to limit the movement of the aperture ring (called the preset ring), and that ring would typically have clicks, while the the aperture ring would operate like a direct coupling aperture ring (albeit in a range limited by the pre-set ring).